7 Signs You Need to Update Your Property Insurance

 Here are a few reasons you may want to contact your agent or broker to adjust your property insurance.

-- Replacement cost adjustments.
-Make sure you consider the replacement cost of materials, especially if high-quality materials, like granite, was used.
-Another factor would be any special craftsmanship, commonly found in Brooklyn brownstones and other historic properties.
-If something happens to your home, you don’t want your natural-stone countertops replaced with laminate.
+Make sure you consider the replacement cost of materials, especially when high-quality materials, like granite or marble, are used.
+Another factor would be millwork and any special craftsmanship, commonly found in Brooklyn brownstones and other historic properties.
+Both construction materials and labor costs have increased in recent years, which makes it especially important to review your coverage annually.
+If something happens to your building, you don’t want to replace natural-stone countertops with laminate.

-- Recent acquisitions.
-If you’ve purchased an antique, a collectible (like a painting), or inherited your grandmother’s jewelry, contact your insurance partner as soon as possible.
-You may need to submit an appraisal along with your insurance change, but be sure to do that quickly.
+If you’ve made any major purchases for your property, such as new lobby furniture or artwork, contact your insurance partner as soon as possible.
+Depending on the purchase, you may need to submit an appraisal along with your insurance change, but be sure to do that quickly.

-- Rising property values.
-Many of us sneak a peek on Zillow now and then, so if you’ve noticed home values increasing significantly in your area, call your agent.
+Many of us sneak a peek on Zillow now and then, so if you’ve noticed property values increasing significantly in your area, call your agent.
 You may need to adjust the protection to make sure you can repair or replace in today’s market.

 For questions about changes in your properties or policies, call our office at 877-576-5200 to discuss your coverage.
 Use our online form to request a quote.